 An institution-wide program of training in the basics of professional ethics for first year graduate students

 The second component requires all graduate students to complete an ethics survey.
 The ethics survey asks that you read Sources and Citation at Dartmouth College and the Honor Principle and Code of Conduct.
 Once you have read both documents, you are asked to complete the survey recognizing that you have read and understand both documents.
 Each student accepts Dartmouth's Honor Principle and Code of Conduct upon registering as a graduate student.
 A student found in violation of the Honor Principle or Code of Conduct forfeits his/her right to continue at Dartmouth.
-Please click here to complete the survey in Blackboard.
-The survey must be completed by November 1, 2013 in order for you to register for the following term.
+Please complete the survey on Canvas.
+The survey must be completed by November 1, 2014 in order for you to register for the following term.

 We plan on providing you with more information on the full Graduate Ethics Program at orientation.
 In the meantime, please visit the Graduate Student Orientation website to learn about the many activities we have planned for you!
 The site can be accessed at Graduate Orientation.